jlvadell/pururu-bot/README.md

 ### Google Sheets API

-The app is designed to use a google sheet as the main database service, for this, it uses the [Google Sheets API](https://developers.google.com/sheets/api).
+The app is designed to use a Google Sheet as the main database service, for this, it uses the [Google Sheets API](https://developers.google.com/sheets/api).

-The why of this is because originally everything was done by hand using a Google sheet, so when I was planing this bot I wanted to preserve the easy way of visualizing and editing the data a google sheet provides.
+The why of this is because originally everything was made by hand using a Google Sheet, so when I was planning this bot I wanted to preserve the easy way of visualizing and editing the data a Google Sheet provides.

 ## How it works?